Step by step restructuring

 Carry out a thorough recruitment selection procedure for the new roles.
 Even if there is only one candidate for a particular vacancy, you should still rigorously test out his/her ability.

-Remember that those employees who are not successful will still be potentially 'at risk' of redundancy and you must be able to prove categorically that those chosen for the new roles were the best people for the jobs and were selected in a fair and consistent manner.
+Remember that those employees who are not successful will still be potentially 'at risk' of redundancy and you must be able to defend your selection decision and show that those chosen for the new roles were the best people for the jobs and were selected in a fair and consistent manner.
 You may wish to consider running an assessment day or using competency-based selection .

 Once you have made appointments to the new roles, confirm with those who are successful in gaining new jobs when they should take up their appointments and identify what training (if any) is needed.